imjasonh/ImJasonH/articles/k8s-controllers-operators.md

     message: "Component 'controller' upgrade failed: ah ah ah, you didn't say the magic word."
 ```

-The Operator can validate that the requested upgrade is valid -- maybe `webhook` and `controller` always have to be upgraded together, or maybe `v0.2.0` isn't released yet, or maybe you have to upgrade to at least `v0.1.5` before upgrading to `v0.2.0` -- all of this custom logic can be enforced by the Operator.
+The Operator can validate that the requested upgrade is valid -- maybe `webhook` and `controller` always have to be upgraded together, or maybe `v0.2.0` isn't released yet, or maybe you have to upgrade to at least `v0.1.5` before upgrading to `v0.2.0` -- all of this custom logic can be enforced and executed by the Operator.

 It's not just about whole component upgrades either.
-Operators can be used to turn on and off smaller features, scale up/down controller components, and more.
+Operators can be used to turn on and off features, scale up/down controller components, and more.
 But the important distinction is that these are _operations_ (in the "DevOps" sense), and not related to the day-to-day usage of whatever functionality is provided to end users by the _Controller_ components.

 The `FeatureAddOn` type above could be namespaced or cluster-scoped, meaning the Operator watching it could be responsible for one cluster-wide installation of the controller components, or even multiple installations across multiple namespaces.